"Change is inevitable. Growth is optional." John Maxwell

-- Budget Cuts – With recent budget cuts, schools may not have the resources to invest in technology.
-All schools need to access to technology, this needs be a priority and the playing fields need to be leveled.
+- Budget Cuts - With recent budget cuts, schools may not have the resources to invest in technology.
+All schools need to access to technology, these needs be a priority and the playing fields need to be leveled.

-- Teaching to the Test – In this day and age our biggest barrier is the demand for students to do well on standardized testing.
+- Teaching to the Test - In this day and age, our biggest barrier is the demand for students to do well on standardized testing.
 Teachers get caught up in the drill-and-kill, and test prep runs rampant.

 - Old Habits Die Hard - Most teachers teach very much the same way that they were taught, and yes – old habits die hard.
 Change is uncomfortable for many and much of that is due to FEAR and now we are back to #1.

 “Change is inevitable.
 Growth is optional.”
 John Maxwell was asked to explain this profound quote, he said: “Growth is not an automatic process.
 You and I will not grow automatically.
 It just doesn’t happen.
 We don’t grow because we live.
 We don’t grow because we breathe.
 We don’t grow because we get a day older.
 If we’re going to grow, we’re going to grow because we’re intentional about it."